Functional-Metabolomics-Lab/MicrospotReader_test/README.md

 Additionally, this Repository contains Jupyter Notebooks in the `notebooks`-folder if you do not wish to use the Web-App:

-- `microspot_reader.ipynb`: Detection and analysis of MicroSpots as well as antimicrobial halos within an image.
+- `image_analysis.ipynb`: Detection and analysis of MicroSpots as well as antimicrobial halos within an image.
 Determination of bioactivity.

-- `grid_concatenator.ipynb`: Concatenation of Spot-Lists of the same LC-MS run and correlation of MicroSpots with a retention time.
+- `data_preparation.ipynb`: Concatenation of Spot-Lists of the same LC-MS run and correlation of MicroSpots with a retention time.

 - `mzml_annotation.ipynb`: Annotation of MS1 spectra within a .mzML file with bioactivity at the corresponding retention time.

+- `feature_finding.ipynb`: Feature detection and annotation with activity data from .csv file prepared with previous stepas and a .mzML file.